rgomezjnr/shortable/README.md

 [Alpaca Environment Variables](https://github.com/alpacahq/alpaca-trade-api-python#alpaca-environment-variables).

 ## Usage
-1. Define assets to track in [shortable.json](#shortablejson).
+1. Define assets to track in [shortable.json](#shortablejson) e.g. {"AMZN": true, "MSFT": true, "TSLA": false}.
-2. Run the script.
+2. Run shortable from the same directory as [shortable.json](#shortablejson).
 When there are no asset shortable changes there is no output or notification.
 Check [shortable.log](#shortablelog) to verify operation.
-3. Optionally schedule shortable to routinely run using Windows Task Scheduler.
+3. Optionally schedule shortable to run routinely using Windows Task Scheduler.

 ## Files
 ### shortable.json
 Dictionary database for recording asset shortable status.
+Save in the directory you intend to run shortable from.
 Use JSON format such as follows:
 ```
-{"AMZN": true, "MSFT": true, "TSLA": true}
+{"AMZN": true, "MSFT": true, "TSLA": false}
 ```

 ### shortable.log
 Log file indicating checks for shortable status, changes to shortable status, and when toast notifications are fired.
+Automatically created in the same directory from which shortable is run from.

 ## Support
 If you find an issue or have any feedback please submit an issue on [GitHub](https://github.com/rgomezjnr/shortable/issues).